bitnami/charts/bitnami/wordpress/README.md

 ## Upgrading

+### To 17.0.0

+This major release bumps the MariaDB version to 11.0.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-10-11-to-mariadb-11-0/) for upgrading from MariaDB 10.11 to 11.0.
+No major issues are expected during the upgrade.

 ### To 16.0.0

 This major release bumps the MariaDB version to 10.11.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-10-6-to-mariadb-10-11/) for upgrading from MariaDB 10.6 to 10.11.
 No major issues are expected during the upgrade.